ruidajo/markdeep/README.md

 **Attention**: This is a fork of [Markdeep's repository](https://github.com/morgan3d/markdeep) for such excellent format, with just public issues openned.
 Markdeep has been used in [several use cases](https://casual-effects.com/markdeep/#examples):
-API documentation
+API documentation,
-Syllabus
+Syllabus,
-Game design document
+Game design document,
-Homework assignment
+Homework assignment,
-Lecture slides
+Lecture slides,
-Software library website
+Software library website,
-Game report
+Game report,
-Blog 1, Blog 2
+Blogs,
-Curriculum Vitae (Resume)
+Curriculum Vitae (Resume),
-Thesis
+Thesis,
 Guitar chord diagrams.
 We, at [mutabiT](https://mutabit.com/), are trying to promote Markdeep in a new use case: reproducible data narratives like the ones exemplified in [PetitParser: Building Modular Parsers](https://mutabit.com/repos.fossil/mutabit/doc/tip/wiki/en/petitparser-building-modular-parsers--ac8zq.md.html)